 Can I update my application if my circumstances change?

-Yes, if your financial or personal situation changes (e.g., loss of part-time work, increased expenses), you can often request a review or amendment to your funding—reach out to your university’s financial support office promptly.
+Yes.
+If your financial or personal situation changes—such as losing part-time employment or facing unexpected expenses—you can typically request a review or amendment to your funding.
+Contact your university’s financial support office promptly when circumstances change to explore your options.

 Does the fund vary between universities or regions?

-Yes, support levels and application processes can differ depending on the university and region.
-Exploring your specific institution’s guidance and making use of financial advisors is crucial to understanding what’s available to you.
+Yes.
+Support levels, available bursaries, and application processes can differ depending on your university and region.
+Some institutions offer supplementary funding on top of NHS provisions.
+Exploring your specific institution’s guidance and consulting with financial advisors is essential to understanding the full range of support available to you.